lucclaesen/boilerplate-web/README.md

 # How to deal with multiple configs(DEV - TST - PROD)?

 There is this brand new feature in webpack2, which makes dealing with differences in webpack configurations a lot more easy.
-There is a catch, though: this feature only works when the running script directly calls the webpack or webpack-dev-server cli.
-We therefore had to ditch our little node server in favor of calling webpack-dev-server directly.

 This feature of webpack2 is this:
 - the webpack config is allowed to export a function that takes an environment or options object.
 This function is expected to return a config object